Company / Engineering Philosophy

 Welcome to the HID Consulting blog.
 This publication exists to document practical field lessons from real deployments—not abstract theory.
 We work in environments where technology has to function predictably: occupied homes, active offices, and operations that do not have time for fragile systems.

-- establish clear trust boundaries
+- Establish clear trust boundaries

-- document dependencies and failure modes
+- Document dependencies and failure modes

-- validate behavior under stress and outage conditions
+- Validate behavior under stress and outage conditions

-- hand over runbooks people can actually use
+- Hand over runbooks people can actually use

 - UniFi Protect retention and incident workflows